jaredrummler/jaredrummler/README.md

 ### Hi there 👋

-I am a software engineer based in Orange County, California 🇺🇸 and currently developing software that strengthens our democracy utilizing blockchain at [Vidaloop](https://vidaloop.com/).
-You can view my portfolio at https://jaredrummler.com/portfolio
+I am a software engineer based in Orange County, California 🇺🇸 You can view my portfolio at https://jaredrummler.com/portfolio

 ---